Hemophilia Treatment Center

-Founded in 1977, UCSF's Pediatric Hemophilia Treatment Center was one of the first programs in the U.S. for children and families affected by hemophilia and other congenital blood-clotting disorders.
-We provide a full range of services, including diagnosis, treatment, genetic screening, counseling and education to our patients and their families.
+Founded in 1977, the Pediatric Hemophilia and Thrombosis Center was one of the nation's first programs for children and families affected by hemophilia and other congenital blood clotting disorders (those present from birth).
+We provide our patients and their families with a full range of services, including diagnosis, treatment, genetic screening, counseling and education.

-That comprehensive approach to care has gained us recognition from the Centers for Disease Control and Prevention as a specialized health care center for hemophilia caring for both adult and pediatric patients – one of only 130 such centers in the country.
+Our complete approach to care for both adult and pediatric patients has gained us recognition from the Centers for Disease Control and Prevention (CDC) as a comprehensive hemophilia treatment center.
+We are also part of the Western States Regional Hemophilia Network, which promotes collaboration among hemophilia centers in California and neighboring states.
 Our research has contributed to advances in treating complications of the disease.

 Our locations (2)